KimberlyCrawford/Stock-Analysis-Refactoring-VBA-Code-and-Performance-Measurement/README.md

 ## Summary

-- What are the advantages or disadvantages of refactoring code?
+- Advantages and disadvantages of refactoring code: Refactoring code makes the code more efficient by taking fewer steps, using less memory, and improving the logic of the code to make it easier for future users to read.
+It does not add more functionality and can be risky when working with large datasets.
-- How do these pros and cons apply to refactoring the original VBA script?
+- The above pros and cons apply to refactoring the original VBA script how?